epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 *************
 A ``PyBDSF/`` directory is created in the ``Images/`` parent directory which stores the PyBDSF generated log files and ds9 regions files for each image.
-The database contains all results from each stage of the pipeline.
+A log file is also generated in the root directory, or appended to if it already exists, with every run of the pipeline The database contains all results from each stage of the pipeline.
 See :ref:`database` for more information.